This site is privately owned and is not affiliated with any government agency. Learn more here

 Also, whether you are eligible for regular LIHEAP payments or Crisis Assistance payments will influence your maximum benefit amount.

-As of 2020, the maximum annual benefit amount for heating in Connecticut is $725 and the minimum annual benefit amount is $340.
+As of 2022, the maximum annual benefit amount for heating in Connecticut is $1,015 and the minimum annual benefit amount is $410.
+The state’s annual benefit amount for cooling is no more or less than $200.

 To qualify for LIHEAP in Connecticut, you must meet the following requirements: